CHLOE - GREAT PYRENEES / ANATOLIAN SHEPHERD / MIXED (MEDIUM COAT) DOG FOR ADOPTION

 Description

 Dog Breed: Great Pyrenees / Anatolian Shepherd / Mixed (medium coat).
 Adoption Fee: 250.
-Chloe is a gorgeous Great Pyrenees/Anatolian Shepherd mix with a heart as big as her 95-pound frame.
-This gentle giant is still gaining confidence in her foster home and is slowly letting her silly, playful personality shine.
-She loves being near her people and will happily follow you from room to room, just to be part of whatever you’re doing.
-Chloe is the perfect mix of affectionate and goofy.
-One minute she’s making you laugh with her clumsy zoomies, and the next she’s leaning into you for the sweetest cuddles.
-She does like to talk—barking and whining to communicate—so she’ll do best with a family that understands she’s still learning and can give her patience as she continues to grow in confidence.
-She’s doing great on leash walks and enjoys getting out and exploring.
-Chloe isn’t a fan of being crated, so she’d thrive in a home where she can have a comfortable space of her own without needing a crate.
-Because of her large size and enthusiastic, slightly clumsy play style, Chloe would do best in a home without small children.
+Meet Chloe — The Sweetest Giant You’ll Ever Love Chloe is a breathtaking Great Pyrenees/Anatolian Shepherd mix with a heart every bit as big as her 95‑pound body.
+Estimated to be around 2–3 years old, she’s a young, gentle giant who’s blossoming into her silly, affectionate self more and more each day.
+This girl LOVES her people.
+If you move, she moves — happily following you from room to room just to be part of your day.
+One moment she’s cracking you up with her clumsy zoomies, and the next she’s leaning in for the softest, sweetest cuddles.
+Chloe is doing wonderfully on leash walks and enjoys exploring the world at her own pace.
+She’s not a fan of the crate, so she’ll thrive in a home where she can have a comfy spot of her own without needing to be confined.
+Because of her size and enthusiastic (sometimes adorably awkward) play style, Chloe is looking for a home without small children.
 Adults or older kids who understand big dogs will be the perfect match for her.
-With a little love, patience, and continued training, Chloe will reward her forever family with endless loyalty, laughter, and love.
-If you’re looking for a sweet, lovable giant who will adore you with her whole heart, Chloe might just be your perfect match.
+With patience, love, and continued confidence‑building, Chloe will reward her forever family with unwavering loyalty, endless laughs, and a whole lot of love.
+If you’re searching for a tenderhearted, goofy, lovable giant who will adore you with her whole heart, Chloe might be your perfect match.
 If you are interested in adopting/meeting this pup, please complete our online adoption application at .starfishanimalrescue/adopt/dog-adoption-application.
 Your application will be reviewed by our team, and if it is a good fit, we will send it to the foster family to set up a meet!
 The adoption fee of $250 will include spay/neuter, microchip, age-appropriate/required vaccinations, treatment for heartworm, and any other necessary medical treatment to assure a healthy new pup for your family.
 IMPORTANT DISCLAIMER: Although we do our best to describe the breed, since our pups all come from shelters, we can not and will not make any guarantee on breed or size.
 We can tell you that they are 100% RESCUED!
 And that is the BEST breed! *Please note that we are a foster home-based rescue, and we do home visits as part of the adoption process - we are unable to adopt to families who live outside of the Chicago and surrounding suburbs.
 Thank you for your understanding.

 -